RAK3372 WisBlock LPWAN Module Quick Start Guide

 - Select the Frequency plan for your region (used by TTN), then click on the Create gateway button.
 This will add a new gateway to TTNv3.

-- The first step is to go to The Things Network platform and select a cluster, as shown in Figure 28.
+- Go to The Things Network platform and select a cluster, as shown in Figure 28.

 - To register as a new user to TTN, click on Login with The Things ID then select register on the next page, as shown in Figure 29 and Figure 30.